danbeam/oo-css/README.md

 I'm too lazy to look up how to do it using Gentoo or Puppy or Archlinux - send me a patch, haha.

-On Windows, I'd recommend either XAMPP (http://www.apachefriends.org/en/xampp.html) or WAMP server (http://wampserver.com/en).
+On Windows, I'd recommend either [XAMPP](http://www.apachefriends.org/en/xampp.html) or [WAMP server](http://wampserver.com/en).
 I don't really use Windows much any more, so I can't tell you if it works or not, but PHP in general has pretty good cross-platform compatibility (though my tests don't, as they use `exec` in an assumed bash environment).

 **NOTE:** You've just installed the PHP command line "runtime".
 If you want the full capability to serve stuff from a web server like Apache, you can try these alternate commands to install more stuff (instead of just php-cli)